thepeted/game-of-life-redux/README.md

 # Game of Life in React and Redux

 An implementation of John Conway's Game of Life in React and Redux.
+[View the demo](http://thepeted.github.io/game-of-life-redux/).

 Read the rules of the game on the [Game of Life Wikipedia Page](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

-The user can add their own cells or generate a random grid.
-Users can also step through one generation at a time or play/pause to automatically advance generations.
+You can add their own cells or generate a random grid.
+You can also step through one generation at a time or play/pause to automatically advance generations.

 ###Run on your machine###